I-70 Strangler

 The I-70 Strangler is the nickname of an unidentified American serial killer who murdered at least twelve boys and men in the Midwest between 1980 and 1991.
 All of the victims' bodies were discovered in areas along Interstate 70 (I-70).
 Though officially unsolved, it is believed that deceased businessman Herb Baumeister, a suspect in over a dozen homicides in Indiana, might have been the perpetrator.

 Murders

 The killer would choose young boys and adolescents as victims, whom he met in popular gay bars and other similar establishments within a four-block radius in Indianapolis.
 All of the victims were later found naked or partially clothed near I-70, often dumped in rivers, streams and ditches in the rural countryside.
 Each had been strangled to death.

-In total, 12 men were recorded as his official victims:
+In total, 12 men and boys were recorded as his official victims: